christianhujer/XSlides/README.md

 - Automatic choice of font size using a smart formula.
   The formula assumes perfect presentation `font-size` at 640x480 and calculates the necessary that at a resolution of 640x480, the default font size would be perfect for presentation.
 - Sticky table of contents (checkbox)
+- Style override for individual slides (class)

 ## Planned
+- Style override for individual slides (style)
 - Configuration dialog
 - Menu for selecting the style
-- Style override for individual slides (stylesheet and inline)
 - Inclusion of slides from other presentations
 - Cursor navigation through table of contents
 - Mouse click